dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 Explain how these inspirations shape the game’s mechanics, visuals, or themes.
 -->
 - Into the Breach - inspired pixelated isometric / grid style with fixed position for structures, inspired the idea for a turn-based tactical/strategy board game
-- The Last of Us - inspired the post-apocalyptic setting, tone, and aesthetic -
+- The Last of Us - inspired the post-apocalyptic setting, with elements of the board's appearance being directly inspired by The Last of Us.
+- Left 4 Dead - inspired asymmetric gameplay with humans vs zombies. inspired the abilities of the zombie units.

 ---